NTech-Lab/docs/docs/plugins.rst

    .. tip::
       See :ref:`plugins-about` and :ref:`plugin-methods` for the full reference.

 #.
-Through HTTP API handlers implemented to the FindFace API Environment in addition to the embedded :ref:`HTTP API <api>`.
+Through HTTP API handlers implemented to the FindFace API Environment in addition to the embedded :ref:`api`.
 You can write your own HTTP API handler or inherit from the following ready-to-use ones:

    * ``facenapi.core.http.base_handler.BaseHandler`` implements the FindFace Web Interface (without Video Processing)
    * ``facenapi.core.http.base_handler.BaseVideoHandler`` implements Video Processing